Chapter 21 BWV 48 Ich elender Mensch, wer wird mich erlösen

 This is fundamentally an optimistic theme and it sits well with Bach’s enduring buoyancy and resilience which resounds throughout his religious music.
 Nevertheless there are two brief shadowy moments touching upon the matter, painted by melodic and harmonic means, the unexpected incursions into Bbm at bar 27 and again from bar 35.
 Neither, however, has the lasting impetus of the conjoining of oboe and voice lines in their exiting dance of mutual joy around the hallowed Zion.

 The short tenor recitative simply confirms the power of Jesus even when our soul seems dead and our bodies corrupted----for He can restore them both.
-Bach’s attention to detail can be seen through the contrast in musical character of two critical lines, that which dramatically pictures our physical decay (bars 4-5) followed by that which optimistically declares Him empowering body and soul (bars 7-8).
+Bach’s attention to detail can be seen through the contrast in musical character of two critical lines of text, that which dramatically pictures our physical decay (bars 4-5) followed by that which optimistically declares Him empowering both body and soul (bars 7-8).
 Thus, consciously or not, the listener may become aware of the forceful power of the carefully crafted melodic line.

 After a spell in major modes the tenor aria returns us to the minor, oboes doubling violins and supported by the other strings.
 The first thing that immediately catches the ear is the convoluted rhythm of the ritornello theme.
-It is important to understand its connection to, and musical representation of, the text the second line of which informs us candidly----body and soul shall be healed.
+It is important to understand its connection to, and musical representation of the text, the second line of which informs us candidly----body and soul shall be healed.
 The melody is cast in 3/4 time and three-bar phrases but that is only part of the story.
 Listen carefully and you will feel three long beats subsumed within the three crotchets per bar i.e.

 This is a pattern which replicates itself several times, certainly not by accident.
 It is possibly intended as a musical representation of conjoined body and soul, the one painfully enduring and the other potentially released and buoyant.